marcantondahmen/automad-lightbox/README.md

 # Automad Lightbox

-The Lightbox extensions is a custom string function that easily let's you create lightbox slideshows out of inline images.
+The Lightbox extensions is a custom string function for [Automad](https://automad.org) that easily let's you create lightbox slideshows out of inline images.
 It can be used with any text variable including markdown image links.

 ## Assets